-In the late 1990s the computer industry developed the notion of public key ownership registration and certification [10].
-The idea of registration and certification is to unambiguously determine the legal ownership of a public key, and therefore provide the recipient of a signed contract or message with a degree of assurance - for business risk assessment - of the true identity of the signer (the owner of the public-private keys).
-The goal was to establish a public key framework [11, 12] that allowed for legal interpretation to be created atop the framework, where roles, responsibilities and liabilities would be unambiguously identified and risks allocated.
-The notion of a public key framework paved the way for the eventual establishment of the e-Signature Act in year 2000 [13].
+In the late 1990s the computer industry developed the notion of public-key ownership registration and certification (Housley and Polk, 2001).
+The idea of registration and certification is to unambiguously determine the legal ownership of a public key, and therefore, provide the recipient of a signed contract or message with a degree of assurance - for business risk assessment - of the true identity of the signer (the owner of the publicprivate keys).
+The goal was to establish a public-key framework (Barker et al., 2015; Barker, 2016) that allowed for legal interpretation to be created atop the framework, where roles, responsibilities and liabilities would be unambiguously identified and risks allocated.
+The notion of a public-key framework paved the way for the eventual establishment of the e-Signature Act in 2000 (United States Congress, 2000).